wpumacay/RoboND-Rover-Project/README.md

     The perception pipeline will fail in cases the thresholds are not tunned correctly.
 I ran into some situations, specially with the rocks, that the detection was wrong.

     Also, there is a kind of issue with following the average direction of navigable terrain.
 In some situations the rover starts to wobble.
-I first thought that this was because of the steer PID controller, but the problem was actually the steer setpoint.
+I first thought that this was because of the steer PID controller ( when I was using it ), but the problem was actually the steer setpoint.
 Because of the perception pipeline, the navigable area was giving a correct direction ( say left ), but after following that direction a bit, it start returning another direction ( say right ).

     There was also a weird situation in some part of the map were the was lots of navigable terrain, and if the rover was in some special set of positions the direction returned by the perception step made the rover go around in circles.
 It eventually got out of it, but after some time.